simbolico/registro/registro/examples/README.md

 2. **Inheritance approach** (`ResourceTypeBaseModel`):
    - More explicit
    - Works reliably when running scripts directly
+   - Access to enhanced relationship helpers and field validators
    - Example: `class Book(ResourceTypeBaseModel, table=True): __resource_type__ = "book" ...`

 Both approaches provide the same core functionality, so choose the one that best fits your coding style and requirements.